You are currently viewing Pros And Cons Of Hiring Independent Contractors vs Employees

 Hiring Independent ContractorsHiring Employees

-Pros– Only hire when you need to..
+Pros– Only hire when needed

-– Low-risk exposure if any accident occurs.
+– Low-risk exposure

-– Easy to sever the relationship
+– Easy to change or end the relationship

 – Self-managed